RaveeshaShanuka123/Simple-Login-App-in-Android-Studio/README.md

 # Simple-Login-App-in-Android-Studio
 This is a simple login app which includes the text fields like "Username"  and "Password" and social media login as well.
-As well as it includes some material buttons.
+You can install android studio from https://developer.android.com/studio